Skip to content

 1. Start Simple:

-• Move to folder-based organization when your function gets bigger or needs special dependencies.
+• Move to folder-based organization (using the folder parameter) when your function grows or needs multiple files or specific dependencies.

 2. Dependency Management: